renskky/PEGASUS-COIN-MN-SCRIPT/README.md

 • TxHash: First value from Step 6
 • Output index: Second value from Step 6 It can be 0 or 1
 8. SAVE and exit the Wallet.
-9. Open HOSTINKEY Wallet, go to Masternode Tab.
+9. Open PEGASUS Wallet, go to Masternode Tab.
 If you tab is not shown, please enable it from: Settings - Options - Wallet - Show Masternodes Tab
 10. Click Update status to see your node.
 If it is not shown, close the wallet and start it again.
 11. Click Start All or Start Alias
 12. If then also not starting then click on >tools>debug console> Type: startmasternode alias false "name of your MN alias"